pulchrit/weirdness-calculator/README.md

 ## Weirdness Calculator
 Find and favorite weird gifs with this single page asynchronous web app.

+### Notes on this code challenge submission
+- The master branch is a fully functional app using simple state.
+I am learning Redux for this challenge, so I thought it best to get the app working with simple state first.
+- The redux-version branch is a *basically* functional app using Redux state, but needs a lot of debugging.
+However, I think this is what I can reasonably finish to submit the challenge by the deadline.
+- My styles for the top border of the YOUR RESULTS section don't match the mock-up, and that's due to how I nested those components.
+- I'm not sure how granular my commits should be.
+If you have rules/recommendations around appropriate commit milestones, I will follow them.
+- I have one silly little smoke test written, but no other tests...so this was definitely not developed using test-driven-development.
+- Chrome has a lot of warnings about cookies from the Giphy API.
+From my research (granted it was not at all exhaustive), it seems like this is something that Giphy needs to change on their end.

 ### Technical notes
 - Frameworks and libraries:  React, React Router, Fontawesome
     - for redux-version branch: Redux, React-Redux, Redux-Thunk